wjsgus95/Samsung-SW-Test-Practice/README.md

 Each python file starts with a url for the problem at Baekjoon.

 ## Coding Style
-Class Names: Upper camel case
+Class Names: UpperCamelCase

-Method names: Lower camel case
+Method names: lowerCamelCase

-Others: Lowercase separated by underscores
+Constants: CAPITALS_SEPARATED_BY_UNDERSCORES

+Others: lowercase_separated_by_underscores